mkalyoncu/MessageSendOperations/README.md

 ### Contents

-User.java and UserId.java classes were written to make convertion process between String/Json easier.
+User.java and UserId.java classes were written to make convertion between String and Json easier.

 UserService.java reads 1000.usernames.txt file and placed all of the usernames in a list called 'usernames'.
 Usernames list was used to create User objects.